pdchyy/MyTrackNet/README.md

 Dataset consists of video clips of 10 broadcast video.
 Each video contains several clips from a game.
 There are 19.835 labeled frames in the dataset.

 ## Setup
-1. Clone the repository `git clone https://github.com/tan1199/TrackNet.git`
+1. Clone the repository 'github.com/pdchyy/MyTrackNet.git'
 2. Install the necessary packages `pip install -r requirements.txt`
 3. Follow the below steps to convert videos to training images and heat-maps.
 	* Create an `images` subdirectory under the home directory of the repository